How To Build Content Clusters Without Keyword Cannibalization

 7 m read

-What Are Topic Clusters?
+What Are Content Clusters?

 • Provides in-depth topic coverage to engage users.
 Audiences who land on your pillar page can follow links to relevant pages, explore your site, and continue to learn about the subject.

-Topic Cluster Example
+Content Cluster Example

 You can have any number of topic clusters on your site, as long as they relate to your core business.
 A tutoring company might build clusters around early learning, middle school learning, college preparation, and choosing the right tutoring service.

-Let’s create a topic cluster around the keyword “what is a tutor” as an example.
+Let’s create a content cluster around the keyword “what is a tutor” as an example.
 Start with a pillar page as the gateway to the topic.
 The pillar page provides a comprehensive overview of the topic, tackling the different questions someone who’s searching this keyword might have.
 This guide might explain the difference between a teacher and a tutor, the role of a tutor, and the benefits of tutoring.

 Once someone knows what a tutor is, they’re progressing in their journey and are looking for more detailed information.
 The pillar page facilitates this by pointing to cluster pages on related subtopics.
 These might explain how to identify a qualified tutor, the difference between a private tutor and a tutoring center, and how online and in-person tutoring services compare.